Kansas Reservoir Protection Initiative

 Overview

-The 2022 Kansas Legislature included, in conjunction with full restoration of funding for the State Water Plan Fund, State Fiscal Year (SFY) 2023 funding for watershed conservation practice implementation.
+The 2023 Kansas Legislature increased funding in the State Water Plan Fund for watershed conservation practice implementation.
 The Kansas Water Office, along with the Kansas Department of Health and Environment (KDHE) and the Kansas Department of Agriculture – Division of Conservation (KDA-DOC) have developed an implementation plan for these funds to implement best management practices (BMPs) above priority water supply reservoirs where sedimentation is impacting available water storage in conjunction with local Watershed Restoration and Protection Strategy (WRAPS) projects and local county conservation districts.
-Priority sub-watersheds within the Tuttle Creek Lake (Kansas Region), Fall River Lake (Verdigris Region), John Redmond Reservoir (Neosho Region), Kanopolis Lake (Smoky Hill-Saline Region), Perry (Kansas Region), Pomona (Marais des Cygnes Region), and Hillsdale (Marais des Cygnes Region) watersheds will be the focus of watershed BMP implementation with SFY 2024 funding.
+Priority sub-watersheds within the Tuttle Creek Lake (Kansas Region), Fall River Lake (Verdigris Region), John Redmond Reservoir (Neosho Region), Kanopolis Lake (Smoky Hill-Saline Region), Perry (Kansas Region), Pomona (Marais des Cygnes Region), and Hillsdale (Marais des Cygnes Region) watersheds will be the focus of watershed BMP implementation with SFY 2025 funding.
 Representatives from each of the 5 Regional Advisory Committees (RACs) located in these targeted areas will participate in the evaluation of applications and provide funding recommendations on eligible applications.

 Purpose